LucarioGamer/GrowtopiaServer/wiki/setup.md

 8. Run the "enet server test.exe" and your server should work.
 If you get errors, install the Visual Studio 2015/2017/2019 C++ Redistributable (check the domain to be `microsoft.com` first!) and the application should start.

-# How to Join into your server.
+# How to enter your server

 ## Android:
 1. Create Hosts file on your computer or VPS